BSBA - Major in Accounting

 If you thrive on details and want to see how numbers drive decisions, LTU’s Bachelor of Science in Business Administration in Accounting is your gateway to a dynamic, evolving field.
 You won’t just manage financial data; you’ll learn to analyze it, interpret it, and use it to make strategic, impactful decisions.

 At LTU, you’ll go beyond the basics with exposure to advanced technologies like data analytics and blockchain.
-Whether your path leads to private practice, public accounting, or government work, this program prepares you to excel and adapt in a constantly changing industry.
+Whether your path leads to independent practice, public accounting, or government work, this program prepares you to excel and adapt in a constantly changing industry.

 » Why LTU?